 The quality of the applicant's Erasmus Plan has been assessed at the accreditation application stage and therefore no qualitative assessment will take place at budget allocation stage.
-Any eligible grant application will receive funding.
+All eligible grant application will receive funding.

-- the total budget available for allocation to accredited applicants - the requested activities (including the estimated budget required to implement them) - the basic and maximum grant - the following allocation criteria: applicant's performance, policy priorities, and geographical balance (if applied by the National Agency)
+- the total budget available for allocation to accredited applicants - the requested activities (including the estimated budget required to implement them) - the basic and maximum grant the following allocation components: qualitative performance, policy priorities, and geographical balance (if applied by the National Agency)